alfahadgm/Claude-Code-Universal/AUDIT-PROMPTS.md

 SCOPE: Critical Performance Bottlenecks, Caching Failures, and Resource Optimization.

-TOOL-AUGMENTED INVESTIGATION (use available tools, skip when absent):
+INVESTIGATION TOOLS (use whichever tools suit each investigation):
+- Grep/Glob/Read: Search for queries without .limit() or pagination, missing memoization, full library imports.
+Inspect build configs.
 - Database MCP: Run EXPLAIN on critical queries to detect full table scans.
-Check for missing indexes on columns used in WHERE, ORDER BY, and JOIN clauses.
-Identify tables with no pagination support.
+Check indexes on columns used in WHERE/ORDER BY/JOIN.
-- Playwright MCP: Load key pages and inspect the network waterfall for bundle sizes, unoptimized images, and render-blocking resources.
+- Playwright MCP: Load key pages and inspect network waterfall for bundle sizes, unoptimized images, render-blocking resources.
-  Measure time-to-interactive on the main landing page.
 - LSP/Serena: Trace from list endpoints through service layers to DB calls.
-Identify N+1 patterns (DB call inside a loop processing query results).
+Identify N+1 patterns (DB call inside a loop).

-- Fallback: Use Grep to search for queries without .limit() or pagination, missing useMemo/useCallback/React.memo, full library imports (import _ from 'lodash', import moment from 'moment').
-  Use Read to inspect webpack/vite/build configs for code splitting.
+CONFIDENCE ROUTING (do NOT enter plan mode for this):
+When you find an issue, assess confidence inline — "confident" means you can cite the exact file, line, and mechanism without ambiguity:
+- Confident → report as [verified].
+- Uncertain → collect the issue.
+After the investigation pass, dispatch ALL uncertain issues as parallel subagents (one per issue, via the Agent tool).
+Each subagent independently: checks whether this is on a hot path affecting real users or an admin endpoint called once a day.
+For N+1 suspects, traces the full call chain to confirm separate queries (not a batched loader).
+Uses DB MCP or LSP to corroborate if available.
+Each subagent returns one of:
+  - Confirmed → report as [verified].
+  - Disproven → discard, do not include in output.
+  - Plausible but cannot confirm → add to "Investigated but Unverified" appendix at the end of the report.

 Analyze the codebase and report the following: